daniel-windsor/Sticky_Box/README.md

 Line drag based on this example: https://phaser.io/examples/v3/view/paths/curves/drag-line-curve

-- The two circles and the box can be dragged around the screen.
+- The circles and boxes can be dragged around the screen.
 - When a circle collides with the box they will stick together.
 Dragging the box will drag the circle with it.
-- Sticking a circle to a box activates an event listener.
+- Sticking any circle to a box activates an event listener.
 Click anywhere to change the background colour.
-- Seperate the box and circle to deactivate the listener.
+- Separate all boxes and circles to deactivate the listener.